Teamlyzer-PT/PublicDocs/fullstack-resources/general-onboarding.md

     - João, same, but with a strong focus in Python / Flask too
 - [ ] 16.00h Time to explore Teamlyzer app
     - Challenge to find 5 good / 5 not so good aspects to improve
-    - Slides to be presented next day (IT team)
+    - Slides to be presented next day - Google Slides (IT team)

 **Day 2**
 =======